 - Wide-brim hat

-- Bathing suit (eventually also a spare one), tank tops
+- Bathing suit (plus a spare one), vest tops

 - Lightweight rain jacket or wind breaker